Biden to get updated Covid booster shot amid warnings over winter case surge and lack of funding - KTVZ

 “Our vaccines should do a good job of holding up against this new sub-variant.
 You know, where the virus goes — this has been a highly kind of unpredictable virus.
 We’ve seen it evolve over time.
 And the good news is that we have, as the virus changes, we’ve been able to keep up.
 So the new vaccines keep up.
 I suspect that there may be another vaccine next fall, but we’re getting into a tempo where, for the majority of people, it’s going to be a once a year updated vaccine,” Jha added.

-Along with Biden’s personal public effort to advocate for more Americans to get their updated Covid-19 booster, this week the US Department of Health and Human Services is debuting new ads targeting specific communities that have had a slow uptake of the updated shots.
+Along with Biden’s personal public effort to advocate for more Americans to get their updated Covid-19 booster, this week HHS is debuting new ads targeting specific communities that have had a slow uptake of the updated shots.

 “The new television ads airing today send an urgent message to communities at high-risk of severe illness from Covid that the updated vaccine is the best tool we have against hospitalization and death,” Sarah Lovenheim, HHS assistant secretary for public affairs, told CNN.